D2C Growth Strategy The 180-Day Roadmap to Scale Your Brand Faster

 • Build stronger acquisition systems

 The goal is not simply faster growth.
-The goal is sustainable growth.
+The goal is growth that holds.

 Phase 1 (Day 1–30): Build the Foundation Before Scaling

 Most brands want immediate scale.
-However, scaling without infrastructure creates expensive problems later.
-The first month should focus on creating clarity.
+Scaling without infrastructure, though, creates expensive problems fast.

 At this stage, brands should focus on: